hyosung11/Launch-School/Courses/journal.md

 14:11 Starting to dissect the study guide topics to add to my glossary.

 14:52 Continuing to dissect the study guide, but need to go to school now.

+20:31 Back from reffing and waiting for the 육게장 to warmup.